 Ernest Tubb: It's America, Love It or Leave It (1965)

-Ernest clearly like to keep things simple and the same year he recorded this little pearler by Jimmy Helms which became adopted as a satirical statement by those hippie draft-card (and school) burners who objected to America' involvement in Vietnam.
+Ernest clearly like to keep things simple and in the same year he recorded this little pearler by Jimmy Helms.
+It became adopted as a satirical statement by those hippie draft-card burners who objected to America' involvement in Vietnam.

 Tubb probably could have put up his hand for service in World War II and perhaps even the Korean conflict (he was in his early 50s at the time of this song) but it seems he didn't.